Description of the Insilico Parameters

 - Each codon is assigned a "relative adaptiveness" score (w), calculated as the frequency of that codon divided by the frequency of the most abundant codon for the same amino acid.

-- The CAI is the geometric mean of these relative adaptiveness scores across the entire sequence.
+- The CAI is the geometric mean of these relative adaptiveness scores across the CDS sequence.

 - Interpretation: